 “It’s about taking a look at the cost of goods and services that we’re buying and saying, ‘Here are things that I can do without,’” Michael says.
 That’s mainly about “reevaluating discretionary expenses, like clothes, entertainment, dining out and travel.”

 Of course, experts point out that holding off on a purchase assumes that prices will eventually go back down.
 How transitory inflation will be is the ultimate question, though the Fed has hiked rates several times — with more hikes to come in 2023 — to combat inflation.

 Meanwhile, some Americans might not have much control of other items in their budgets that are inflated right now, including gasoline and utilities.

 “You can turn down the heat and shop at Aldi, but you can only do so much in the face of rising costs,” Morningstar’s Benz says.

 Experts say investing is the best way to put your money to work.
 If individuals are investing for the long haul, they might be able to get away with a higher asset allocation in riskier investments, such as stocks.
 Others might benefit from incorporating traditionally inflation-adjusted investments into their portfolios, such as Treasury-Inflation Protected Securities (TIPS).

 Above all, experts say a diversified portfolio is the best hedge against inflation, and the period of higher price pressures shouldn’t change your strategy all that much.

-But above all, don’t let the thought of your money losing purchasing power in a bank keep you from saving for emergencies.
+Don’t let the thought of your money losing purchasing power in a bank keep you from saving for emergencies.
+Plus, you can get a higher rate now on your savings than ever before.
 In times of economic uncertainty, having a stash of cash to protect you during rainy days is even more important — and can give you a crucial peace of mind.